jbdel/vilmedic/docs/source/vilmedic/solutions.md

 <div class="warning_box">
 	<b>Warning: </b> The models are resource-hungry.
 If you can't run a configuration because the training batch-size
-	is too big, you may use gradient accumulation as such:
+	is too big, you can use gradient accumulation as such:
 	<div class="highlight">
 <pre>python bin/train.py config/task/conf.yml \
     trainor.batch_size=8 \